 Communication of risk and opportunity status to affected stakeholders.
-Can explain Application of risk and opportunity processes (including identification, assessment, analysis, treatment) to a specific project Monitoring and management of systems engineering risks and opportunities to a specific project tools used to control and monitor risk and opportunity management activities in a specific project The project risk and opportunity profile including context, likelihood,, consequences, thresholds, priority and risk action and status of a specific project The generation of a risk action plan for risks that exceed the threshold for a specific project S4 Identify, analyse, recommend treatment, and monitor and communicate risks and opportunities throughout project • N/a Assisted with preparation of risk and opportunity processes Assisted with risk and opportunity management activities, including identification, assessment, analysis, treatment, mitigation, monitoring, and Has Established a project risk and opportunity profile including context, probability, consequences, thresholds, priority and risk action and status Carried out risk and opportunity management
+Can explain Application of risk and opportunity processes (including identification, assessment, analysis, treatment) to a specific project Monitoring and management of systems engineering risks and opportunities to a specific project tools used to control and monitor risk and opportunity management activities in a specific project The project risk and opportunity profile including context, likelihood,, consequences, thresholds, priority and risk action and status of a specific project The generation of a risk action plan for risks that exceed the threshold for a specific project

+S4 Identify, analyse, • N/a Has •

+recommend treatment, and Assisted with preparation Has

+monitor and communicate of risk and opportunity Established a project risk

+risks and opportunities processes and opportunity profile

+throughout project Assisted with risk and including context,

+opportunity management probability,

+activities, including consequences,

+identification, thresholds, priority and

+assessment, analysis, risk action and status

+treatment, mitigation, Carried out risk and

+monitoring, and opportunity management

-Group 5.
-Assessment 2: Professiona I Discussion communication of risk and opportunity status. activities independently or has managed others Competency/KSB Awareness Supervised Practitioner Practitioner Monitoring and Control K14 Scientific, technical, engineering, and mathematics fundamentals and a broad technical domain knowledge for the relevant industry Can explain The role of monitoring and control in a project Can describe Typical systems engineering metrics Different types of technical and nontechnical review across the system lifecycle Can describe • Application of suitable scientific or engineering theory, methods, and tools for system development Can explain and justify Determination of scientific and mathematical theory for use in system development Application of suitable scientific or engineering theory, methods, and tools for system development Engineering decisions underpinned by engineering principles and theory Information Management K20The legal, commercial, and security constraints that affect the management of data and information (e.g. General Data Protection Regulation, handling of specific commercial contract restrictions) Can identify • Relevant legal and commercial constraints on information management Can describe The principles for obtaining, transferring, distributing, maintaining, and transforming data in accordance with integrity, security, privacy requirements and data rights The principles and methods through which valid sources of information and associated authorities are defined The principles through which data and information is retired, archived and curated Not required at practitioner level; use same criterion as supervised practitioner
+. . communication of risk and opportunity status. activities independently or has managed others Group 5.
+Assessment 2: Professional Discussion Competency/KSB Awareness Supervised Practitioner Practitioner Monitoring and Control K14 Scientific, technical, engineering, and mathematics fundamentals and a broad technical domain knowledge for the relevant industry Can explain The role of monitoring and control in a project Can describe Typical systems engineering metrics Different types of technical and nontechnical review across the system lifecycle Can describe • Application of suitable scientific or engineering theory, methods, and tools for system development Can explain and justify Determination of scientific and mathematical theory for use in system development Application of suitable scientific or engineering theory, methods, and tools for system development Engineering decisions underpinned by

+engineering principles and theory

+Information Management

+K20 The legal, commercial, and security constraints that affect the management of data and information (e.g. General Data Protection Regulation, handling of specific commercial contract restrictions) Can identify Relevant legal and commercial constraints on information management Can describe The principles for obtaining, transferring, distributing, maintaining, and transforming data in accordance with integrity, security, privacy requirements and data rights The principles and methods through which valid sources of information and associated authorities are defined The principles through which data and information is retired, archived and curated • Not required at practitioner level; use same criterion as supervised practitioner

-S19 Plan, execute, and control the storage and provision of information to stakeholders Various types of information that should be managed in a systems engineering process and how it should be managed Assisted with information management at all stages of information lifecycle Assisted with provision of information to stakeholders Assisted with sharing lessons learned beyond the project boundary Conducted information management at all stages of the information lifecycle, working independently or supervising others Determined appropriate media choices and processes for information provision Provided lessons learned beyond the project boundary Configuration Management K20 The legal, commercial, and security constraints that affect the management of data and information (e.g. General Data Protection Regulation, handling of specific commercial contract restrictions) Can identify • Relevant legal and commercial constraints on information management Can describe • The principles for obtaining, transferring, distributing, maintaining, and transforming data in accordance with integrity, security, privacy requirements and data rights • The principles and methods through which valid sources of information and Not required at practitioner level; use same criterion as supervised practitioner
+S19 Plan, execute, and control the storage and provision of information to stakeholders Can describe Various types of information that should be managed in a systems engineering process and how it should be managed Has Assisted with information management at all stages of information lifecycle Assisted with provision of information to stakeholders Assisted with sharing lessons learned beyond the project boundary Has Conducted information management at all stages of the information lifecycle, working independently or supervising others Determined appropriate media choices and processes for information provision Provided lessons learned beyond the project boundary Configuration Management K20 The legal, commercial, and security constraints that affect the management of data and information (e.g. General Data Protection Regulation, handling of specific commercial contract restrictions) Can identify • Relevant legal and commercial constraints on information management Can describe The principles for obtaining, transferring, distributing, maintaining, and transforming data in accordance with integrity, security, privacy requirements and data rights The principles and methods through which valid sources of information and Not required at practitioner level; use same criterion as supervised practitioner